Rapid hydrofracture of icy moon shells: insights from glaciology: Discussion

-First, \citet{Schmidt2011ActiveEuropa}, \citet{Walker2015IceEuropa}, and \citet{Luzzi2021CalderaMars} among others propose caldera collapse of perched water bodies as a formation mechanism for chaos terrains.
+First, \citet{Schmidt2011ActiveEuropa}, \citet{Walker2015IceEuropa}, and \citet{Luzzi2021CalderaMars} among others propose collapse of the upper shell above perched water bodies as a formation mechanism for chaos terrains.
 In several of these scenarios the blocks of ice are buoyantly supported by brine, water, and slush (Fig. 1c).
-This effectively sets h at zero, while increasing a meaning hydrofracture becomes a realistic possibility.
+This effectively sets \(h\) at zero, while increasing \(a\), meaning hydrofracture becomes a realistic possibility.
 It is unclear how long this lid state may persist before refreezing occurs \citep{Schmidt2011ActiveEuropa, Fagents2022Cryovolcanism}, but while it does only a small and temporary tensile stress and a very small initial fracture would be required to initiate rapid hydrofracture.

-Second, literature on the stress impact of meteor impacts on icy moons is limited, but it appears reasonable that a meteorite impact may provide the three crucial ingredients for hydrofracture — an initial fracture site, a tensile shock, and an abundant supply of impact-generated melt water \citep{Kalousova2024EvolutionTitan} while leaving an at least transiently mechanically weak area above the water body (Fig. 1f).
-A meteorite may also impact sufficiently close to an existing perched water body to trigger its hydrofracture.
-In fact, a meteorite that impacted the Greenland Ice Sheet, likely after its initial inception, provides a terrestrial analogue for what one may expect on Europa \citep{Kjr2018AGreenland} and given the 300 m deep crater in solid bedrock, it seems unlikely that such an impact would not have led to sizable fractures forming within the ice.
-A meteorite trigger for chaos terrain formation and potentially hydrofracture is also supported by \citet{Cox2010ImpactTerrain} who find no small chaos areas and no craters >50 km diameter, suggesting a possible critical impact intensity required to generate sufficient meltwater and shock.
-If density driven sinking of melt \citep{Carnahan2022Surface-To-OceanEuropa, Kalousova2024EvolutionTitan} actually prevents the formation of a perched water body, then a meteorite impact becomes the only remaining possible water source.
+Second, literature on the impacts of meteor impacts on icy moons is limited, but it appears reasonable that \track{an impactor} may provide three ingredients for hydrofracture — an initial fracture site, a tensile shock, and an abundant supply of impact-generated melt water \citep{Kalousova2024EvolutionTitan} while leaving an at least transiently mechanically weak area above the water body (Fig. 1f).
+A meteorite may also impact sufficiently close to an existing perched water body to trigger its hydrofracture\track{, though meteorite impacts have also been invoked as a potential cause of cryovolcanism \citep{Steinbrugge2020BrineEuropa}}.
+If density driven sinking of melt \citep{Carnahan2022Surface-To-OceanEuropa, Kalousova2024EvolutionTitan} actually prevents the formation of a perched water body, then a meteorite impact becomes the only remaining possible source \track{of a large water body}.